Casinii-it/Starscape-AI/readme.md

 Dumb as f*ck AI trained on the entirety of the Starscape Fandom wiki.

-FYI ai.py is vibe coded because I couldn't be bothered after dealing with the MediaWiki API.
+FYI ai.py is vibe coded because I just couldn't be bothered after dealing with the MediaWiki API.

 Thank you so much to all of the wiki's contributors, the level of commitment and attention to detail is insane!